Is Rice Water Good for Plants? 4 Things To Know

 It is important to note that rice water used for feeding babies is prepared from cooking rice.
 Rice water from rinsing or soaking is unsafe for babies due to the high risk of microbial infection.

-On the other hand, cooked rice water is unlikely to contain harmful microbes because the high heat followed by simmering required to cook rice is enough to eliminate them.
+Cooked rice water is unlikely to contain harmful microbes because the high heat followed by simmering required to cook rice is enough to eliminate them.

-Old research from Singapore also recommended the use of cooked rice water in treating gastroenteritis among infants, especially in areas in developing countries that don’t have access to adequate treatment.
+Older research from Singapore also recommended the use of cooked rice water in treating gastroenteritis among infants, especially in areas in developing countries that don’t have access to adequate treatment.

 Scientific evidence on the nutritional content and safety of rice water on babies supports the idea that the liquid can be repurposed for other uses, such as gardening.